 To ensure that care is continuous (and optimal), all practitioners involved must have complete, up-to-date, and accurate information about what other practitioners have done, particularly about tests done and drugs prescribed.
 When this information is missing or miscommunicated, the following can result:

 Different practitioners may have different opinions about a person's health care.
-For example, practitioners in a hospital may disagree with a person's primary care practitioner about whether surgery is required or about whether the person should go to a nursing home after being discharged.
+For example, practitioners in a hospital may disagree with a person's primary care practitioner about whether surgery is required or about whether the person should go to a nursing home Nursing Homes Nursing homes are for people who need help with health care for chronic conditions but do not need to be hospitalized.
+The decision to move to a nursing home may be triggered by a change in... read more after being discharged.
 The person and family members may be overwhelmed and confused by differences of opinion among the various practitioners.

 People taking many prescription drugs, as is common with older people, may fill their prescriptions at different pharmacies (for example, the one nearest each specialist's office).
 When different pharmacies are involved, each pharmacist may not know all the drugs people are taking and thus will not know when a newly prescribed drug might interact negatively with a current one.

 Moving from one care setting to another (transition of care), such as going from a hospital to a skilled nursing facility, increases the chance that errors in care may occur.
 New drugs may be prescribed in the hospital, and they may duplicate or interact negatively with the person’s other drugs.
 Sometimes drugs prescribed previously that are still needed may be unintentionally omitted.
 Even when changes in people's drugs are appropriate, the changes may not be communicated to all involved health care practitioners, such as the primary care practitioner.